 Darrel Conybeare is the co-director and co-founder of Street Furniture Australia and Conybeare Morrison International.
 He will join a Q&A at the AILA Fellows Luncheon as part of the 2015 Festival of Landscape Architecture: This Public Life in October.

-Street Furniture Australia has a proud history of nurturing design talent in Australia, so it was fitting that they join this year’s Festival of Landscape Architecture: This Public Life.
-Held in Melbourne, the Festival brought together thinkers and practitioners to interrogate the challenges of climate, culture, design and environment for landscape architects.
-The Australian Institute of Landscape Architecture (AILA) invited Street Furniture Australia to host an inaugural AILA Fellows’ Luncheon.
-An opportunity to reconnect and welcome new Fellows, the luncheon included the rising stars of landscape architecture, state representatives of AILA Fresh – “identifiable as the 20-somethings” laughed the MC.
-Held at Federation Square’s ZINC overlooking the Yarra River, an informal Q&A was held through the clang and clatter of enthusiastic diners.
+The Festival of Landscape Architecture: This Public Life brought together thinkers and practitioners in Melbourne to interrogate challenges of climate, culture, design and environment for landscape architects.
+The Australian Institute of Landscape Architecture (AILA) invited Street Furniture Australia to host an inaugural AILA Fellows’ Lunch.
+An opportunity to reconnect and welcome new Fellows, the event included the rising stars of landscape architecture, state representatives of AILA Fresh.
+Held at Federation Square’s ZINC overlooking the Yarra River, an informal Q&A was held through the clatter of enthusiastic diners.
 Incoming AILA National Councillor Malcolm Snow FAILA introduced June Boxsell of Street Furniture Australia and co-host Outdoor Design Source’s Emil Montibeler to kick off proceedings.
 Darrel Conybeare and Bill Morrison, founders and directors of Conybeare Morrison International and Street Furniture Australia, and Darren …

 Few designers have made such an indelible mark on Sydney’s urban spaces, infrastructure and architecture as Darrel Conybeare and Bill Morrison.
 Together, these two have produced innovations so pervasive through Sydney that they have become part of the ‘furniture’ – yet their significance has largely gone unrecognised.
 From Circular Quay to Bondi Beach, Darling Harbour and Kings Cross, Conybeare and Morrison’s design expertise has shaped some of Sydney’s most prominent public spaces and enriched the lives of its communities.
 Here is the untold story of how Conybeare and Morrison – directors and founders of Street Furniture Australia – influenced many of Sydney’s most iconic locations.
 Read the full article, from Outdoor Design Source.

-Special interview with Darrel Conybeare and Bill Morrison about the beginnings of Street Furniture.
+A special interview with Darrel Conybeare and Bill Morrison about the beginnings of Street Furniture Australia.
 Image: Classic Plaza Seat, first designed in 1974.
 Darrel Conybeare – Founding Director Can you tell us a bit about your background?
 I graduated in architecture with first Class Honours and the University Medal at the University of Sydney in 1962.
 I then went on to gain Masters degrees in Architecture and City Planning in the Civic Design Program at the University of Pennsylvania.
-I’ve worked in American architectural practices Wallace McHarg, Roberts & Todd, a local government planning department as Marin County Urban Designer and in the office of Ray & Charles Eames as the Project Design Director of the National Fisheries Centre and in the Australian architectural practices McConnel Smith & Johnson, Collard Clarke & …
+I’ve worked in American architectural practices Wallace McHarg, Roberts & Todd, a local government planning department as Marin County Urban Designer and in the office of Ray & Charles Eames as the Project Design Director of the National Fisheries Centre and in the Australian architectural practices McConnel Smith & Johnson, Collard …